-One of the most common questions we get is how to clean porcelain coated grill grates, while instructions vary from manufacturer to manufacturer they are basically the same.
-I have been told that one grill manufacturers instructions calls for cleaning your grids with only soap and water, I believe that that is a little extreme.
+One of the most common questions we get is how to clean porcelain coated grill grates.
+While instructions vary from manufacturer to manufacturer they are basically the same.
+One grill manufacturers instructions even calls for cleaning your grids with only soap and water.
+I believe that that is a little extreme.

 (Legal disclaimer) Always follow your grills manufacturers instructions for cleaning your grills grates and ignore the paragraphs that follow.